M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 - [Fabric Seasons](https://modrinth.com/mod/fabric-seasons-delight-compat): Delight Compat: Farmer's Delight compatibility for Fabric Seasons
 - [Better Archeology](https://modrinth.com/mod/better-archeology): Discover artifacts & fossils by encountering new structures that'll enhance your adventure and exploration!
 - [BetterTrims](https://modrinth.com/mod/bettertrims): Give the armour trims unique effects when worn
-- [Wilder Wild](https://modrinth.com/mod/wilder-wild): This mod aims to upgrade the Wild Update!
 - [Fish of Thieves](https://modrinth.com/mod/fish-of-thieves): A mod adds all the fish from Sea of Thieves, fish fer ye pirate!
 - [Regions Unexplored](https://modrinth.com/mod/regions-unexplored): Regions Unexplored is a biome mod that overhauls the overworld and nether in many ways.
 With 70+ new biomes to explore, there is a plethora of new things to find!
 - [Ube's Delight](https://modrinth.com/mod/ubes-delight): Ube’s Delight is an addon mod for Farmer's Delight that adds Filipino inspired crops and food.